 Professor Lovett’s teaching and research focus on property law in common, civil and mixed jurisdictions.
-He has published many book chapters and numerous articles in journals such as the Connecticut Law Review, Edinburgh Law Review, Journal of Affordable Housing & Community Development Law, Louisiana Law Review, Loyola Law Review, Missouri Law Review, Nebraska Law Review, Probate and Property, Syracuse Journal of International Law and Commerce, Stellenbosch Law Review, Tennessee Law Review, and Tulane Law Review.
-He is a co-author of Louisiana Property Law: The Civil Code, Cases, and Commentary (Carolina Academic Press 2014).
+He has published many book chapters and numerous articles in journals such as the Connecticut Law Review, Edinburgh Law Review, Journal of Affordable Housing & Community Development Law, Journal of Law, Property and Society, Louisiana Law Review, Loyola Law Review, Missouri Law Review, Nebraska Law Review, Probate and Property, Syracuse Journal of International Law and Commerce, Stellenbosch Law Review, Tennessee Law Review, Texas A&M Law Review, Tulane Law Review and Vermont Law Review.
+He is also co-author of Louisiana Property Law: The Civil Code, Cases, and Commentary (Carolina Academic Press 2014).

 Professor Lovett received a B.A. from Haverford College in 1988, an M.F.A. in Creative Writing from Indiana University-Bloomington in 1991, and his J.D. from Tulane Law School in 1995, where he graduated as a member of the Order of the Coif and an Articles Editor for the Tulane Law Review.

 J.D., Tulane University, 1995; M.F.A., Indiana University, 1991; B.A., Haverford College, 1988